 See also this liquid road trip article: Fun Places to Kayak in US.

-— Fishbone Alley (and coming soon Mississippi Aquarium) in Gulfport MS
+— Fishbone Alley and Mississippi Aquarium in Gulfport MS

 Distance and Time (from New Orleans): 78 miles, 81 minutes

-The new, magnificent Mississippi Aquarium is scheduled to open its doors in late 2019 or early 2020.
-Until then, watch a time-lapse video of the Mississippi Aquarium construction progress but visit Gulfport Mississippi anyway.
-Fishbone Alley has vibrant, cool public art, plus a few excellent restaurants and bars—try 27th Avenue Bistro and say hello to Chef David!
+The new, magnificent Mississippi Aquarium opened its doors in August 2020.
+Fishbone Alley has vibrant, cool public art, plus a few excellent restaurants and bars.
 Gulf Islands Water Park has miles of water slides to cool you off on those warm and humid summer days.
 Or the adults may opt to cool off with a craft beer flight at Chandeleur Brewing Company (their satsuma cream ale is delectable).
 Jones Park is often the hub of activity for festivals and events, or, when not, just a place to relax and stroll around the harbors.

 — Bahn Mi and #BigShrimpin in Biloxi MS